 Most of the second hand Yamaha pianos available are usually the U1 and U3 models, or variants.
 The U1 is 121cm tall and the U3 is 131cm tall.
 The height of any piano is relevant because the taller the piano the more room there is for longer strings and a bigger soundboard, this makes for superior tonality and resonance.

-A new U3 for instance has current list price of £8392 and the typical secondhand U3 Yamaha that is may be 30 to 35 years old will sell for may be between £3000 and £4000.
+A typical secondhand U3 Yamaha that is may be 50% of the price of a brand new one.
 The attraction therefore when considering buying a second hand Yamaha is to bring a top end piano within ones budget.

 In summary it is important to have an open mind when choosing a piano and to find the piano that will be right for you both musically and of course financialy and at Piano Warehouse we stock a wide range of both new and second hand pianos with no particular axe to grind other than finding the right piano for you!